datacentricdesign/iob22/assignments/03-ereader/step1.md

 Close the file book.txt
 ```

 Back in the file `main.py` in _Replit_, write the five lines of code to implement this algorithm in Python.
-Note that this time we do not want to read the whole file at once.
+Note that now we do not want to read the whole file at once.
 The principle of an eReader is to read one page after another.
-For now we will only read the first page (here defined as the 500 first characters).
-To achieve this, you can use `read(page_size)`.
+For now we will only read the first page (here defined as the first 500 characters).
+We can achieve this with `read(page_size)`.

-Execute your code to see if it works as expected.
+Execute the code to see if it works as expected.

 [TODO Screenshot of the expected result]